Our healers are naturally gifted and master energy facilitators of healing.

 Custom therapeutic bodywork treatments designed specifically for viewing your body as a whole.
 Your treatment includes Oriental Medicine assessment of the tongue and pulse, intake of health and family history and personalized bodywork therapy.
 All modalities are medical and therapeutic by design — which includes Chinese medical massage known as Tui Na, acupressure, Shiatsu, Chi Nei Tsang, medical intuitive energy, Reiki, Thai massage and Sports Therapeutic Massage.

-Massage therapy and Bodywork is a great way to bring holistic health and long-lasting pain relief into our lives.
+Massage therapy and Bodywork are a great way to bring holistic health and long-lasting pain relief into our lives.
 We specialize in stress management, injury care and chronic pain relief.

 Chi Nei Tsang is a touch-healing system developed by ancient Taoist Chinese sages to help detoxify, revitalize, and cleanse your body.
 Literally translated, Chi Nei Tsang means ‘working the energy of the internal organs’ or ‘internal organs qi transformation.’
 This is accomplished by integrating the physical, mental, emotional, and spiritual aspects of a person’s being.